Congratulations to Duane Wheeler of Vancouver, WA!!!

 Oftentimes the wood panels near the capacitors have become loose over time.
 If this is the case I will re-glue the joints and press fit them for a secure bond.

-I have three options here;
+I have two options here;

 *See the pictures below